Skip to main content

 Local editing (private) Always private

-agentboot lint (private) /insights (private)
+agentboot lint (private) /insights (planned; private)

 agentboot test (private) Telemetry: aggregates only